 St. Joseph Central Catholic High School Profile (2015-2016)

 St. Joseph Central Catholic High School (SJHS) is a private secondary school, grades 9 – 12, offering an advanced college preparatory curriculum.
-Located in the heart of downtown Huntington, West Virginia, SJSH is one of seven high schools in the Diocese of Wheeling-Charleston and is supported by the local Catholic parishes, family tuition and third-source income.
-SJHS is dedicated to serving a diverse student population and, as such, provides an environment that nurtures the whole person be integrating faith and life.
+Located in the heart of downtown Huntington, West Virginia, SJHS is one of six high schools in the Diocese of Wheeling-Charleston and is supported by the local Catholic parishes, family tuition and third-source income.
+SJHS is dedicated to serving a diverse student population and, as such, provides an environment that nurtures the whole person by integrating faith and life.
 Consistent with our Catholic tradition, SJHS seeks to develop leaders who are rooted in Gospel values and committed to meeting the challenges of building a just society.

 The current enrollment of SJHS is 160 students.
 This averages 40 students per grade with a student to teacher ratio of 11:1 in our instructional classes.
 Approximately 43% of students are Catholic.
 Students attend from the tri-state area (West Virginia, Ohio and Kentucky) and from around the world (Belgium, Canada, Thailand, Japan, Vietnam, United Kingdom and Nigeria).

 As a central Catholic high school, SJHS differs from the traditional parochial school model in that the school is not affiliated with one parish.
 Instead, it serves students from all parishes within our tri-state area.
 We have two feeder middle schools in our Diocese – Our Lady of Fatima Parish School and St. Joseph Catholic School.

 Accreditation and Memberships:

 - North Central Commission on Accreditation and School Improvement

 - West Virginia Board of Education (Policy 2330)

 2 semesters; 180 school days per year; 45 minute classes daily; 8 classes per day